 2026 Mileage Rate: The IRS standard mileage rate for 2026 is 72.5 cents per mile.

-1099-K Relief: Third-party apps like Venmo and PayPal have reverted to the $20,000 and 200 transactions threshold, saving you from sorting through micro-transactions.
+1099-K Relief: Third-party apps like Venmo and PayPal are again subject to the $20,000 and 200 transactions threshold for Form 1099-K reporting.

 Tax laws for creatives change constantly.
 From navigating the 15.3% Self-Employment Tax and the new OBBBA tips provisions to optimizing your Qualified Business Income (QBI) deduction, a general accountant may miss music-specific nuances.